 - Write how your dental services will help improve the lives of your prospective patients.

 - Focus on your patients.
 Use a second-person point of view instead of the first-person point of view.

 - Use terms that are easy to understand by your patients.
 There’s no need to use technical terms because your patients are mostly looking at how you can help them overcome their tooth problems.

 If your pricing is similar or even lower than the average price in your area, it’s good to put pricing on your website.

 This is also one of the first few things that people are looking for while scanning a dental website.
-It includes how much dental treatments cost, insurances that are being accepted, and methods of payment to give potential customers an idea of the services you offer to suit their budget or covered by their insurance plans.
+It includes how much dental treatments cost, insurances that are being accepted, and methods of payment to give potential customers an idea of the services you offer to suit their budget or are covered by their insurance plans.

 Here’s an example of a rates and insurance page:

 This part contains the actual images of the before and after of a dental procedure done in your clinic.
-Placing high-quality images is important in increasing your dental practice’s website SEO as well as the conversion rates.
+Placing high-quality images is important in increasing your dental practice’s website SEO as well as conversion rates.
 Why?
 Because this is where you showcase all of your best work.

 A smile gallery usually looks something like this:

 Here’s a detailed guide on Building an Effective Online Smile Gallery